marko-js/fixture-snapshots/README.md

   components/
     app-carousel/
       fixtures/
+        fixture1.js # exports data to render app-carousel/index.marko with
-        data.json # data to render app-carousel/index.marko with
+        fixture2.json # data to render app-carousel/index.marko with
-        template.marko # a template assumed to use <app-carousel>
+        fixture3.marko # a template assumed to use <app-carousel>
       index.marko
 ```